ojplg/legup/README.md

 * roll call votes are not parsed, just third readings, should that change?
 * different grade levels between house and senate - grading should just be completely separate
-* bills should include bill type in persistence, not just chamber

 * Write more help screens
 * Legislator Persistence